jadensalas469466/notes/docs/Misc/Lab Env/Office/File Editing/1VNote.md

-A pleasant note-taking platform in native C++.
+A pleasant note-taking platform in native C++.111

 ## 1. Install